YuanyueLi/MSEntropy/docs/source/entropy_search_useful_functions.rst

     entropy_search = FlashEntropySearch()
     entropy_search.build_index(spectral_library)

-    # Get the metadata of the second spectrum
+    # Get the metadata of the third spectrum
     metadata = entropy_search[2]

 The metadata was extracted and stored when you called the ``build_index`` function.
 The data will remain available even if you save and reload the index using either the pickle module or the read and write functions.